-Okay, now about those chips.
-Haley and Lauren call for Hershey’s butterscotch chips, but I swapped the butterscotch chips for Hershey’s cinnamon chips and made Banana Cinnamon Chip Scones.
+About the butterscotch chips, Haley and Lauren call for Hershey’s butterscotch chips, but I swapped the butterscotch chips for Hershey’s cinnamon chips and made Banana Cinnamon Chip Scones.
 I’m definitely going to try them again with the butterscotch chips, but the cinnamon chips were great too (and what I had at the time).
 I’ll be milk chocolate or peanut butter chips would be good too.

 Here’s the recipe as I made it.
 I did add a little extra milk by accident so my scones spread more, but they were still very tasty.

 Alice’s Teacup Banana Butterscotch Scones

 Banana Butterscotch Scones (adapted from Alice’s Tea Cup)

 1 1/2 sticks (6 oz) unsalted butter, cut into ½ inch pieces

 1/2 cup Hershey butterscotch chips (or cinnamon chips!)